Algeria: Risk Assessment

 - Significant oil and gas reserves especially in shale gas

 - Potential in the fields of renewable energy and tourism

-- Strong external financial situation (very low level of external debt, large currency reserves)
+- Solid external financial position (very low external indebtedness, significant foreign exchange reserves)

-- Level of dependence on oil and gas and problems using this income
+- Highly dependent on hydrocarbons and problems using this income

-- Disconnect between political power and the population
+- Dividing lines between those in power and the general population

-- Bureaucratic inertia, weak financial sector and problematic business climate
+- Bureaucratic red tape, weaknesses in the financial sector and problematic business climate

 State support for the economy has helped limit the impact of lower oil prices on the Algerian economy since 2014.
 However, Algerian growth slowed in 2017 due to the state’s dwindling financial resources and public spending cuts.
 Although the oil sector posted strong growth during the year, it did not offset the slowdown in non-oil activity.

 The economy is expected to continue to slow in 2018.
 The reintroduction of quotas in line with the OPEC agreement is expected to limit the growth of the oil sector, already adversely affected by a lack of investment and the maturity of some oil fields.
 A new law aimed at enhancing the sector’s attractiveness for foreign investors by limiting the restrictions on foreign companies is due to be implemented in 2018, although its effects are unlikely to be visible in the short term.
 Non-oil activity is expected to show signs of cooling.
 The authorities want to continue to support consumption by increasing social spending, but this will be to the detriment of public investment.
 The impact of this measure on household purchasing power is likely to be limited by the rise in inflation.
 This is because, to finance the deficit, the Algerian government passed a new framework law in September 2017 allowing the state to borrow directly from the Bank of Algeria for five years.
 This financing method will lead to greater domestic inflationary pressures while import barriers will tend to increase prices for foreign products.